 I am the InstagramGal and love taking Instagram pics of everyone I meet who is a thought leader or someone who inspires me.

-When people see social proof of my inspirational connections they see me as being more successful.
+social proof of my inspirational connections they see me as being more successful.

 I believe that relationships are the fuel that drives my business and I always invest in connecting and bonding with people first.

 The success and money always follow but it is the personal connection that is most meaningful to me.

 Bio: Susan B. Zimmerman is the Founder at Sue B. Zimmerman Enterprise.

 When I think of the most creative uses of social media “recently,” Oreo and Red Bull come to mind.
 Oreo’s Super Bowl “dunk in the dark” tweet was brilliant, but I’ll give another example: Red Bull’s Stratos.